mynew4/cmangos-docs-wiki/classic_client_structure/Chunked-file-structure.md

     04h      uint32          Chunk size
     08h      size*bytes      Chunk data

-The initial chunk in all of these files is an MVER chunk, specifying the version of the files in a 32-bit integer.
+The initial chunk in all of these files is an MVER chunk, specifying the version of the files in a 32-bit integer.<br>
 All files use little-endian byte order.